Doul00/MMR/README.md

 - model: Model architecture
 - helpers: Utils functions
 - scripts: Scripts for training / testing and data processing
-- weights: Model weights (Not pushed to the repo but included in the zipfile)
+- weights: Model weights (Not pushed to the repo but will be shared separately)

 ## Installation
 - Run `pip install -r requirements.txt` to install dependencies